munendra-successive/Js-training/README.md

 Below are detailed explanation of 12-factor principles

+Codebase:
-Codebase: Use a single codebase per application, managed in version control.
+    Use a single codebase per application, managed in version control.
 Multiple codebases indicate a distributed system.

+Dependencies:
-Dependencies: Explicitly declare and isolate dependencies to avoid version conflicts and simplify development.
+    Explicitly declare and isolate dependencies to avoid version conflicts and simplify development.

+Config:
-Config: Store configurations (e.g., database credentials) separately from the code, in environment variables, for flexibility across different environments.
+    Store configurations (e.g., database credentials) separately from the code, in environment variables, for flexibility across different environments.

+Backing Services:
-Backing Services: Treat external services (e.g., databases) as attached resources, ensuring easy interchangeability.
+    Treat external services (e.g., databases) as attached resources, ensuring easy interchangeability.

-Build, Release, Run: Separate the deployment process into three phases: build, release, and run, to streamline and manage deployments.
+Build, Release, Run:
+    Separate the deployment process into three phases: build, release, and run, to streamline and manage deployments.

+Processes:
-Processes: Design applications to run as stateless processes, allowing instances to start and stop independently without affecting functionality.
+    Design applications to run as stateless processes, allowing instances to start and stop independently without affecting functionality.

+Port Binding:
-Port Binding: Applications should export services via port binding and be self-contained, reducing the need for additional server software.
+    Applications should export services via port binding and be self-contained, reducing the need for additional server software.

+Concurrency:
-Concurrency: Divide applications into smaller, independently scalable processes for better horizontal scaling and concurrency.
+    Divide applications into smaller, independently scalable processes for better horizontal scaling and concurrency.

+Disposability:
-Disposability: Maximize robustness with quick startup and graceful shutdown, ensuring that process failures don't disrupt the application.
+    Maximize robustness with quick startup and graceful shutdown, ensuring that process failures don't disrupt the application.

+Development/Production Parity:
-Development/Production Parity: Keep development, staging, and production environments as similar as possible to catch issues early and streamline deployment.
+    Keep development, staging, and production environments as similar as possible to catch issues early and streamline deployment.

+Logs:
-Logs: Treat logs as event streams for debugging and monitoring, and don't tightly couple logging to the application.
+    Treat logs as event streams for debugging and monitoring, and don't tightly couple logging to the application.

-Admin Processes: Run
+Admin Processes:
+    Run administrative tasks as part of the application codebase, adhering to the 12-factor principles for consistency.